Thursday, May 29, 2014 from 6-8 p.m., Avenidas, 450 Bryant St.

-On May 29, community members gathered at Avenidas for the first of three workshops that will be held in the next month to elicit input as the City updates its Comprehensive Plan – to be called Our Palo Alto 2030.
-The kickoff meeting was a forum on critical issues and covered the tremendous assets the City currently enjoys and how the City could respond to a host of changes the future will bring.
-Two more community workshops will be held in June to elicit input from community members on potential issues to incorporate throughout the process of updating the Comprehensive Plan.
+On May 29, 2014 community members gathered at Avenidas for the first of three workshops that were held over the course of one month to elicit input during the City Comprehensive Plan update process – entitled Our Palo Alto 2030.
+This kickoff meeting, a forum on critical issues, provided an overview of the City’s assets and potential strategies for responding to future changes in demographic, economic and other conditions.
+Two additional workshops were held in June to elicit input from community members on potential issues to address throughout the process of updating the Comprehensive Plan.
 Approximately 40 members of the public participated in the May 29 workshop, and two Council members attended as observers.

-The focus of this workshop was a community discussion to identify Palo Alto’s Strengths, Weaknesses, Opportunities, and Threats.
+This workshop included a community discussion to identify Palo Alto’s Strengths, Weaknesses, Opportunities, and Threats (SWOT).
 Participants formed six small groups of 5 to 7 people to complete a SWOT analysis, sharing their opinions on all aspects of life in Palo Alto today and the changes we might expect to see over the next 15 years – changes in housing, transportation, energy, water supply, climate, technology, and the regional and global economy.

 The workshop concluded with a spokesperson from each group summarizing the opportunities that their group identified throughout the SWOT analysis.